I’m All Lost In, #107: Katie Wilson for mayor; Out of the Closet for men’s shirts; “mood” for “vibe.”

 I’ve walked out with a comfy, quality, and thrifty button-down men’s shirt on each of my last three visits, including this week when I got one with soft-focus white Cheerio-like circles set on a background of blue and black squares.
 The best thing about this fashionable shirt (in addition to the bargain $9 price tag) is the soft, stretchy material.

-This lightweight and warm Bugatchi “Ooocotton Tech© 8-way stretch” fit is now my No. 1 go-to work and dress shirt, with my two other Out-of-the-Closet finds, a good looking dark blue button-down and a stately yet groovy patterned blue and white one.
+This lightweight and warm Bugatchi “Ooocotton Tech© 8-way stretch” fit is now my No. 1 go-to work and dress shirt along with my two other Out-of-the-Closet finds, a good looking dark blue button-down and a stately yet groovy patterned blue and white one.
 All three are now hanging front and center in my closet.

 Grand total on these three new favorite items: $21.